Xcalibur: Episode list

 The following is a full list of episodes in the order they are presented on DVD.
 Some of the episodes are not in their correct chronological order.

-DVD availability
+Home media

 Anchor Bay released the series on DVD in the UK on 15 November 2004 in the form of a ten-disc box set with four episodes per disc.
 The set contains an episode guide on the packaging but no other extras.
 It has a listed running time of 16 hours.